 Looking for Frontend Monitoring Tools?
-Well, here is the list of Top 10 Frontend Monitoring Tools in 2022.
+Well, here is the list of the Top 10 Frontend Monitoring Tools in 2023.

 Monitoring the performance of an application is not a strange concept to most developers.
 At one point or another, we’ve all had to do some performance debugging of our own.
 Usually, it happens when there’s a big issue affecting the user’s experience or cost implications.
 Only then do we make time to look at how the app performs in different scenarios.

 Of course, there are different parts of the application that you can, and should, monitor separately.
 Most people split an app between frontend and backend and to save time, we’ll do the same.
 This article will focus on frontend performance monitoring and the tools you can use to do it.
 Below we have reviewed some of the best frontend performance monitoring SaaS to help you get started.

 What Is Frontend Application Monitoring?

 Frontend monitoring is the process to track and maintain the health of the presentation layer of your applications.
 It’s everything that a user would interact with, from the content and menu to APIs and other client-facing components.

 Application performance monitoring, or APM, focuses on what users experience rather than the communication between server and client.
 While both are worth keeping an eye on, understanding how the users interact with your application is crucial in delivering a good experience, which leads me to my next point.

 With help of Frontend Monitoring Tools, you can monitor your apps easily and in detail.
 Check the list of the best frontend framework as well to choose the right one for your project.

 Absolutely!
 We use many different frontend monitoring tools and techniques to monitor our backend, databases, infrastructure, and frontend shouldn’t be any different.
 As the complexity of our websites and applications increases, the monitoring needs are going up too.